 A full-time growth team to manage the processes, infrastructure, testing backlog, implementation and analysis.
 This should cover growth, marketing, product, engineering and analytics experts.
 Sales, customer service, operations, and other teams should be included in addition to their primary role.
 For these ‘part-time growth members,’ it is important they have sufficient time carved out of their primary role to actively contribute to the growth team.

-A Kanban to outline and track your experiments: those in the backlog, planned, in-progress & completed.
-We like to use Asana or JIRA, but this works just as well in Trello or even Google Sheets when you’re starting out.
+A Kanban to outline and track your experiments: those in the backlog, planned, active & completed.
+We like to use Notion, but this works just as well in Trello, Asana, JIRA or even Google Sheets when you’re starting out.
 There are some specialised solutions, but these are usually overkill.
 We’d generally recommend using the same todo/project management solution your teams are already using.

 Within the Kanban each experiment should consist of six sections: